Community-driven climate action spurs economic benefits

 For Carolina Rios, work used to mean the agricultural fields where her immigrant parents labored outside of Stockton, California.
 An internship changed her life.
 Rios now works with the organization Rising Sun Center for Opportunity, helping families like hers access home upgrades to save money, energy, and water.

-“I’ve learned a lot, like how to be more green and how I can help my community,” said Rios reflecting on her time with Rising Sun, first as an intern and now project manager.
+“I’ve learned a lot, like how to be more green and how I can help my community,” said Rios reflecting on her time with Rising Sun, first as an intern and now a project manager.
 Her climate career has helped her and her family financially.
 “With the money I’ve earned, we were also able to move from a one-bedroom that five of us shared to a more spacious place,” she added.

 Both the internship program and the energy and water-saving projects were funded by a grant from California’s Transformative Climate Communities (TCC) program awarded to Stockton Rising